This is a funny post.

 Why should we even care about these guys and gals?

-Because even though they are not good at getting Twitter followers (have you seen how few they have?), they are the people who generally set the banking rules for the world ... that's why.
+Because even though they are not good at getting Twitter followers, they are the people who generally set the banking rules for the world...that's why.

 And all our incomes, pay cheques, rent cheques, savings, vacation payments, etc. go through the banking system.